LowriWilliams/my_academic_website/content/slides/QCD@LHC/index.md

 The slope in the doubly singular limit tells us whether two poles should be in the same denominator and the degeneracy how to separate them.

+The following is single line of the table in the previous slide:
 <font size=5>

 <style type="text/css">